kalisio/feathers-distributed/README.md

 > Distribute your Feathers services as microservices

-**This plugin is under heavy development, breaking changes could be pushed unexpectedly.
+**This plugin is under development and currently in alpha-test, updates will be pushed frequently.
-As a consequence it should be considered unstable, not yet ready for production use.**
+As a consequence it should be considered unstable, not yet ready for production use.
+Although we try to avoid this wherever possible, `0.x` versions on the master branch can promote breaking changes in the API.**

 This plugin relies on [cote](https://github.com/dashersw/cote) and takes benefits of it:
 - **Zero-configuration:** no IP addresses, no ports, no routing to configure